Patagia/dieter.nvim/README.md

-# 🖌️ Sumi-e -- A minimalist theme for Neovim
+# 🔴 Dieter - A minimalist theme for Neovim

+Less but better.